Android or iOS App Development – What comes First for You?

 Most of the businesses and product ventures today look for a platform that offers them a highly promising marketplace experience.
 They want things to be well defined, aptly arranged and resourcefully appointed to get them broader and richer exposure to more opportunities. iOS offers providers with a plush and viable platform to connect with and sell to users that are better oriented, highly perceptive and more qualified to be app customers.
 Putting that in simple words, if you want to have a more receptive marketplace experience it’s better to go with iOS over Android.

-Must Read: Mobile App Development Trends for 2018
+Must Read: Mobile App Development Trends

 Putting all that together, you can simply find that when it is more about quality and value it is iOS that wins over the game in almost every department.
 However, when you talk about numbers, compatibility and range, Android gets you the most favors.
 So, practically if you see, these are altogether different factors to compare these two for validity and value.
 However, if you compare them aggregately, keeping every fringe aspect and seeming possibility on neutral, and of course comparing them more on their absolute properties and traits, iOS should come first for you in the current scenario.